MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 - Stress testing
 - Integrating new code

 The Address Sanitizer is a compiler and runtime runtime [introduced by Google](https://www.usenix.org/conference/atc12/technical-sessions/presentation/serebryany).
 Many projects can enable the Address Sanitizer with a project setting, or a single additional compiler switch: `-fanitize=address`.
 The new flag is compatible with all levels of optimization.
-There are conflicts in three compilation modes: [edit-and-continue](), [incremental linking](), and [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160) switches), otherwise all configurations of x86 and x64 are supported.
+There are conflicts in three compilation modes: [edit-and-continue](), [incremental linking](), and [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160).
+Apart from those three modes, all other configurations are supported when targeting x86 and x64.

 Compiling with `-fsanitize=address` is a powerful alternative to both [/RTC](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160), and [/analyze](https://docs.microsoft.com/en-us/cpp/code-quality/code-analysis-for-c-cpp-overview?view=msvc-160).
 It provides run-time bug-finding technologies which leverage your existing build systems and existing test assets.